woohoolabs/yin/README.md

 ## Basic Usage

 When using Woohoo Labs.
 Yin, you will create:
-- documents and resource transformers in order to map domain objects to JSON API responses
+- documents and resource transformers in order to map domain objects to JSON:API responses
 - hydrators in order to transform resources in a POST or PATCH request to domain objects

 Furthermore, a `JsonApi` class will be responsible for the instrumentation, while a PSR-7 compatible